-While reading a recent article in the New York Times about visiting sculpture parks around the country this fall season, I realized that, during the current pandemic and before the weather gets cold, this is a great way to be outside, social distance, enjoy nature, experience great art and get some exercise all at the same time.
+While reading a recent article in the New York Times about visiting sculpture parks around the country this fall season, This is a great way to be outside, enjoy nature, experience great art and get some exercise all at the same time.
 Over the past few years, I have made it a point to research these parks and to visit them whenever I am in the area.
 My top recent finds include the following:

 Grounds for Sculpture – Hamilton Township, NJ